Join a Lab

 Participants are encouraged to bring their own laptop or other device, including personal gaming devices.

-The Lab at Redlands will run at The Link YMCA Youth Centre Redlands at Victoria Point on Saturday Mornings from 10-12pm.
+The Lab at Redlands runs at The Link YMCA Youth Centre Redlands at Victoria Point on Saturday Mornings from 10-12pm.
 Bookings are essential.

 We’ll be in touch with more details in the next few weeks.